-Flooding from the district's main rivers is overseen and managed by the Environment Agency.
+Tidal flooding and any flooding from the district's main rivers is overseen and managed by the Environment Agency.
 The Environment Agency is also responsible for defining the extent of the tidal/fluvial flood zones, which are usually derived from detailed computer models.